Xarelto Side Effects

 Xarelto (rivaroxaban) is an anticoagulant, or blood thinner, that may cause uncontrollable bleeding.
 Since there was no antidote for rivaroxaban until 2018, this side effect proved to be life-threatening for some patients.

-The drug’s once-daily dosing also creates periods of high and low-drug concentrations, putting patients at a higher risk of bleeding and, at times, at risk of developing blood clots—the very thing Xarelto is supposed to prevent.
-Since 2011, there have been 80,142 Xarelto serious adverse events reported to the FDA.
+The drug’s once-daily dosing creates periods of high and low-drug concentrations, putting patients at a higher risk of bleeding and developing blood clots—the very thing Xarelto is supposed to prevent.
+Since 2011, there have been more than 83,000 Xarelto-related serious adverse events reported to the FDA.

 Patients who suffered from adverse events after taking Xarelto are now filing lawsuits against manufacturer Bayer and marketer Janssen (part of Johnson & Johnson).